WDI-SEA/react-development-course-materials/02-React State/08-calculator_exercise.md

 **Talking Points**:

+- Use `create-react-app` to make a new project.

-- Start by creating a single component file in the `src` directory, and name it `Calculator.js`.
+- Then, create a single component file in the `src` directory, and name it `Calculator.js`.
 In this file, create your `Calculator` class.
 Use the `App.js` as an example of how to create a basic component.
 Add the following JSX to your Calculator's `render()` function.

 </aside>